SmineYeung/RecyclerViewUpdateRecoder/README.md

     - RecyclerView.LayoutManager.LayoutPrefetchRegistry()
     - RecyclerView.LayoutManager.collectAdjacentPrefetchPositions()
     - RecyclerView.LayoutManager.collectInitialPrefetchPositions()
+  - Improvements to prefetching to do only as much create/bind work as possible in the time between frames

 **Fixed issues:**

 - Added focus recovery mechanism to RecyclerView.
 This also fixed support pref fragments broken focus when using DPAD navigation such as on Android TV devices.